Jim Conroy

-Jim Conroy is an American actor and television writer known for appearing on television shows and movies, such as The Cuphead Show!, Jellystone!, Kenny the Shark and Fetch! with Ruff Ruffman, as well as numerous radio commercials and video games.
+Jim Conroy is an American voice actor and television writer known for appearing on television shows and movies, such as The Cuphead Show!, Jellystone!, Kenny the Shark and Fetch! with Ruff Ruffman, as well as numerous radio commercials and video games.
 He has worked for WGBH, Hanna-Barbera, The Walt Disney Company and Discovery Channel.

 Career

 Conroy began his career on MTV2's Celebrity Deathmatch.
 His first major role was Kenny the Shark for Discovery Kids.
 He later voiced Mr. Duck on Disney Channel's Mr. Pig & Mr. Duck and made special appearances on Saturday Night Live in 2005.
-In 2007, he was awarded the Golden Hammer of Humor award.
 Conroy also voices Steve the Shark in Fiber One's granola bar commercials.

 In 2023, it was announced that he would voice Bud Humphrey in Primos.